 In 2016, we implemented an Equity Incentive Plan, or the Plan, in order to advance the interests of our shareholders by enhancing our ability to attract, retain and motivate persons who are expected to make important contributions to us and by providing such persons with performance-based incentives that are intended to better align the interests of such persons with those of our shareholders.
+In order to incentivize our directors and employees, our Board adopted the Pharvaris N.V.
+2021 Equity Incentive Plan (the "2021 Plan") for employees, consultants and directors prior to the completion of our initial public offering.
+The 2021 Plan became effective upon our conversion from Pharvaris B.V. into Pharvaris N.V., which occurred prior to the consummation of our initial public offering.
+The 2021 Plan provides for the grant of options, stock appreciation rights, restricted stock, RSUs, performance stock awards, other stock-based awards, performance cash awards and substitute awards.

-The fair value of these instruments are recognized as personnel expenses in either research and development and expenses or general and administrative expense on a straight line basis.
+The fair values of these instruments are recognized as personnel expenses in either research and development and expenses or general and administrative expenses.